Loving couple having fun renovating their house and painting the walls and smiling while taking a break

 Save money: A home equity loan may save you money compared to other options.
 That’s because a home equity loan is a secured loan.
 With a secured loan, you’re borrowing against an asset, which lowers the risk for the lender.
 A home equity loan may cost less compared to other financing options.

 Bigger loan: Home equity loans usually allow a higher loan amount than other kinds of loans.
-If your remodel will cost more than what you can cover with a personal loan, a home equity loan may be a better option.
+If your remodel will cost more than what you could cover with a personal loan, a home equity loan may be a better option.

 Affordable payment: A longer repayment period brings the monthly payment down.
 A comfortable monthly payment could make tackling that large project a realistic goal.